radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 RadiantOne includes a custom data source defined for Google Directory.
 This default data source can be updated with connection criteria to your Google Directory instance.
 These steps are described in this section.

->**Note – you need the following information to update the data source.
+>[!note] You need the following information to update the data source.
 This information was described in the previous section.
 <br>domain: your domain name (e.g. radiantlogic.com).
 <br>service_account_user: the email of the admin account you created the service account with.
 <br>service_account_email: the email of the service account.